zulip/zulip/docs/dev-remote.md

 2. Create a new **SFTP-SSH** project.
 Use *Public key* for authentication.
 3. Click **GET YOUR PUBLIC KEY** to get the new new public key that Codeanywhere generates when you create a new project.
-Add this public key to `~/.ssh/authorized_keys` on your remove dev instance.
+Add this public key to `~/.ssh/authorized_keys` on your remote development instance.
-4. Once you've added the new public key to your remote dev instance, click *CONNECT*.
+4. Once you've added the new public key to your remote development instance, click *CONNECT*.

 Now your workspace should look similar this: